 Document Collections and Microfilm

-Groups of primary sources which have been collected and published are often called "documentary collections" and bear the Subject term "Sources".
+Groups of primary sources which have been collected and published are often called "document collections" and bear the Subject term "Sources".
 These may exist in printed form, in microfilm or online.

 Southern pamphlets on secession, November 1860-April 1861, ed. by Jon L. Wakelyn.
 Chapel Hill: University of North Carolina Press, 1996, 418 p.